5 Things You Need to Know Before SwingingRelationships

 You are the experts in your relationship, so although you can learn from relationship experts and more experienced couples, your unique insight and understanding of subjective experiences makes you the ultimate authority.

-Establishing rules in advance is of paramount importance.
+Establishing rules before initiating a swinging lifestyle in advance is of paramount importance.
 Ask and answer as many questions as possible to prepare for a variety of outcomes:

 Revisit your rules periodically, as your feelings, desires and boundaries might change over time.

 Be prepared to talk about them: the good, the bad and the ugly.
-I find that some couples are so enthralled with the concept of swinging that they sometimes forget that problems can arise.
+I find that some couples are so enthralled with the concept of swinging that they sometimes forget that problems can arise from the lifestyle.

 Jealousy, insecurity and fear are normal emotions, so it’s important to acknowledge them.
 They’re not a sign of a failing relationship and when you talk about undesirable emotions openly and offer your partner feedback and reassurance, they can become sources of strength in your relationship.

 If you’re new to swinging, I suggest that you spend some time hanging out at lifestyle clubs or parties with the agreement that you’ll only observe and engage in friendly conversations.